 SETTLEMENT CHECKS FOR INJURIES

-If you are injured in the motor vehicle accident and your vehicle is damaged, you technically have two separate compensable claims: (1) your injury claim; and (2) the damage to and/or total loss of your vehicle.
+If you are injured in the motor vehicle accident and your vehicle is damaged, you technically have two separate compensable claims: (1) your injury claim, also known as a bodily injury or personal injury claim; and (2) the damage to and/or total loss of your vehicle.

 Your injury claim can take longer to resolve.
 Assuming there is no fight about who was at fault, how long it takes usually depends upon the extent of your injuries and how long it takes for you to either fully recover or for the full extent (in the case of permanent injury) of your injury and limitations to be known.
+If your injuries are very severe, it may be advisable to get an AMA permanent partial disability or impairment rating (PPD), so that the full value of your injury can be proven.
 Once your medical picture is complete, the normal process is to present the medical records, billing and other economic damages to the insurance company and attempt to negotiate a settlement.

 Obviously, if you treat for only a few weeks and have a complete, or nearly complete recovery, negotiations can begin sooner with the insurance company.
 If you have a serious condition requiring months or years of medical care, it may not be possible to begin settlement negotiations until much later.

-Once an injury settlement is reached, you may expect to receive a check approximately a month after an agreement to settle for a certain dollar amount and/or other conditions is made.
+Once an injury settlement is reached, you can usually expect to receive a check within a month or two after an agreement to settle for a certain dollar amount and/or other conditions is made.
 Of course, there can be exceptions to how long this takes.
-For example, if the settlement is for a child or an incapacitated adult, a State or Probate Court may have to approve the settlement, which can add weeks or months to the process.
+For example, if the settlement is for a child or an incapacitated adult, a State or Probate Court may have to approve the settlement, in what is called a petition to compromise a doubtful claim of a minor or adult ward.
+This probate court process can add weeks or months to the process.

 To learn even more about settlement and check deadlines visit the link to this page.